 Kevin Pura is the area vice president of global sales engineering at Splunk, with a growing team of sales engineers worldwide.
 With Slack Connect, his team can move all their conversations with external partners, clients and vendors into Slack channels.
 Since most Splunk customers already use Slack, setting up channels is seamless.

-This award goes to the organization that uses Slack to provide a higher level of white-glove service and inspire customers to become advocates.
+This award goes to the organisation that uses Slack to provide a higher level of white-glove service and inspire customers to become advocates.

 Oscar Health members are not only satisfied with the platform; they’re also satisfied with the service: Oscar’s Net Promoter Score is 36, compared with an industry average of –4 among insurers and 12 for Affordable Care Act providers.

-Sebastian Burzacchi, the vice president of service operations at Oscar Health, says the secret to customer satisfaction is white-glove support.
-Every Oscar member has their own personalized Care Team, which consists of about five care guides and a team of clinical experts.
-Care Teams are regionalized, and care guides are experts within the member’s area and hospital network.
+Sebastian Burzacchi, the vice president of service operations at Oscar Health, says that the secret to customer satisfaction is white-glove support.
+Every Oscar member has their own personalised Care Team, which consists of about five care guides and a team of clinical experts.
+Care Teams are regionalised, and care guides are experts within the member’s area and hospital network.

 When an Oscar member has an issue, the Care Team is there to support that person from beginning to end.
 Behind the scenes, the team uses tiered Slack channels to share knowledge and find answers fast.
 The tiered channels ensure that service representatives can quickly tap the right people for help.

-In March 2020, when U.S. health-care systems went into overdrive in response to Covid-19, Oscar was at the forefront of the sprint to start up new services and testing.
-On March 6, the company released a risk assessment survey and testing center locator for free, public use.
-Both products launched during shelter-in-place, and most of the strategizing was done in Slack.
+In March 2020, when US healthcare systems went into overdrive in response to Covid-19, Oscar was at the forefront of the sprint to start up new services and testing.
+On 6th March, the company released a risk assessment survey and testing centre locator for free, public use.
+Both products launched during shelter-in-place, and most of the strategising was done in Slack.

 With Slack as its digital headquarters, Oscar Health scaled up its systems and moved its workforce remote, keeping more than 1,000 employees focused on doing what they do best: innovating to deliver a patient-first experience.